RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad.md

 ### Usage

-The flexible parameter can then be used in a `PowerLoad` constructor to make it flexible.
+To create a flexible load, create a `PowerLoad` passing it a list of `FlexibleParameter` objects using the `flexible_params` parameter, one for each phase of the load.

-#### First example
+#### Scenario 1: Same $Q(U)$ control on all phases

-Let's use the same flexible parameter for the three phases of a load.
+In this scenario, we apply the same $Q(U)$ control on the three phases of a load.
+We define a flexible parameter with constant $P$ control and use it three times in the load constructor.

 ```python
 import numpy as np